Student Assistance Program

 Our University has provided a Student Assistance Program (SAP) as a tool for student use since 2004.
 This program offers brief, short term, professional counseling for academic troubles, marital and family concerns, substance and alcohol abuse, stress, anxiety, and depression.
 It also identifies referrals for assistance with other problems encountered in daily living such child care and eldercare needs.
 The services of the SAP are confidential and are delivered by a professional organization by the name of Eni.
 Eni provides personal consultation 24hours / 7 days a week for situations that can affect your well-being or academic performance.
 As a registered UTHSC student, you pay a small assessment for SAP services each semester.
 You will incur no additional out of pocket expenses and are entitled to be referred for up to 6 counseling sessions per year.
 Spouses and partners may also be included in the counseling sessions.
 Although you may opt for phone counseling, you will find that you have a convenient choice of eni’s network of counselors located on or near campus or in any area of the US.

 Accessing assistance is easy.
 Simply call the SAP at 1-800-327-2255 to be referred for an appointment.
-If you have questions about how the SAP works, please click here for the brochure which provides answers to common questions about the SAP.
+If you have questions about how the SAP works, the brochure provides answers to common questions about the program.
 Additionally, there are separate mental health treatment services you may wish to make use of through University Health Services (UHS)- Student Mental Health which may be reached by calling 901 448-5064.

 Because these type needs are usually unplanned, please bookmark these links and note the telephone number for your future reference.